bytefish/libfacerec/doc/source/tutorial.rst

 Face recognition based on the geometric features of a face is probably the most intuitive approach to face recognition.
 One of the first automated face recognition systems was described in [Kanade73]_: marker points (position of eyes, ears, nose, ...) were used to build a feature vector (distance between the points, angle between them, ...).
 The recognition was performed by calculating the euclidean distance between feature vectors of a probe and reference image.
 Such a method is robust against changes in illumination by its nature, but has a huge drawback: the accurate registration of the marker points is complicated, even with state of the art algorithms.
 Some of the latest work on geometric face recognition was carried out in [Bru92]_.
 A 22-dimensional feature vector was used and experiments on large datasets have shown, that geometrical features alone my not carry enough information for face recognition.

-The Eigenfaces method described in [PT91]_ took a holistic approach to face recognition: A facial image is a point from a high-dimensional image space and a lower-dimensional representation is found, where classification becomes easy.
+The Eigenfaces method described in [TP91]_ took a holistic approach to face recognition: A facial image is a point from a high-dimensional image space and a lower-dimensional representation is found, where classification becomes easy.
 The lower-dimensional subspace is found with Principal Component Analysis, which identifies the axes with maximum variance.
 While this kind of transformation is optimal from a reconstruction standpoint, it doesn't take any class labels into account.
 Imagine a situation where the variance is generated from external sources, let it be light.
 The axes with maximum variance do not necessarily contain any discriminative information at all, hence a classification becomes impossible.
 So a class-specific projection with a Linear Discriminant Analysis was applied to face recognition in [BHK97]_.
 The basic idea is to minimize the variance within a class, while maximizing the variance between the classes at the same time (see Figure :ref:scatter_matrices).

 Recently various methods for a local feature extraction emerged.
 To avoid the high-dimensionality of the input data only local regions of an image are described, the extracted features are (hopefully) more robust against partial occlusion, illumation and small sample size.
-Algorithms used for a local feature extraction are Gabor Wavelets ([Wiskott97]_), Discrete Cosinus Transform ([Cardinaux2006]_) and Local Binary Patterns ([Ahonen04]_, [Maturana09]_, [Rodriguez2006]_).
-It's still an open research question how to preserve spatial information when applying a local feature extraction, because spatial information is potentially useful information.
+Algorithms used for a local feature extraction are Gabor Wavelets ([Wiskott97]_), Discrete Cosinus Transform ([Messer06]_) and Local Binary Patterns ([Ahonen04]_).
+It's still an open research question what's the best way to preserve spatial information when applying a local feature extraction, because spatial information is potentially useful information.

 Face Database
 ==============

 Let's get some data to experiment with first.
 I don't want to do a toy example here.
 We are doing face recognition, so you'll need some face images!
-You can either create your own database or start with one of the available databases, `http://face-rec.org/databases/ <http://face-rec.org/databases>`_ gives an up-to-date overview.
+You can either create your own dataset or start with one of the available face databases, `http://face-rec.org/databases/ <http://face-rec.org/databases>`_ gives you an up-to-date overview.
 Three interesting databases are (parts of the description are quoted from `http://face-rec.org <http://face-rec.org>.`_:

 * `AT&T Facedatabase <http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html>`_ The AT&T Facedatabase, sometimes also referred to as *ORL Database of Faces*, contains ten different images of each of 40 distinct subjects.
 For some subjects, the images were taken at different times, varying the lighting, facial expressions (open / closed eyes, smiling / not smiling) and facial details (glasses / no glasses).
 All the images were taken against a dark homogeneous background with the subjects in an upright, frontal position (with tolerance for some side movement).